Florida residency for tuition purposes is different from establishing Florida residency for many other circumstances.

 - For documentation to be "clear and convincing," it must be credible, trustworthy, and sufficient to persuade the institution that the student, or if that student is a dependent, his or her parent, has established legal residency in Florida that is not solely for the purpose of pursuing an education AND has relinquished residency in any other state for at least twelve (12) consecutive months prior to classification.

 Students and/or claimants, therefore, who have chosen not to surrender their previous driver's licenses from other states and obtain a Florida driver's license within 30 days of establishing residency in Florida will not be eligible for discounted tuition until 12 months from the date of issuance of the driver's license.
 Learn more at dmvflorida.org/moving-to-florida.shtml.
+You have the right to appeal a denied decision to the Residency Appeal Committee.
+Your notice of appeal must be received by the Office of the Admissions within 10 business days of denial.
+The appeal must include any new documentation you want to be considered.

 Students who do not submit a Residency Declaration form and begin taking classes paying out-of-state fees must go through the residency reclassification process in order to pay the reduced Florida tuition rate for subsequent terms.